-Focus on Business Outcome Impact to Precisely Understand Your Marketing Activities
+Focus on Business Outcomes Impact to Precisely Understand Your Marketing Activities

-Sales impact or business outcome research is my go-to KPI to better understand marketing activations.
+Sales impact or business outcomes research is my go-to method to understand marketing activations better.

 How does it work?
 How can you make better marketing decisions if you focus on business outcomes?
-Focus back on your consumer!
+Focus back on your consumer's behaviours!

 Sales impact is the ultimate KPI you need to explore

 In the real world, to grow brands, you need to generate sales; there is no other way.
-Consequently, to assess the impact of any communications planning decision, it is best to use short-term sales outcomes as your reliable KPI.
-Short-term sales is the most correlated KPI with growth.
+Consequently, it is best to use short-term sales outcomes as your reliable KPI to assess the impact of any communications planning decision.
+Short-term sales is the most correlated KPI with growth and long-term impact.

 By concentrating your efforts on analyzing what prompted a sale, you are on the way to making better marketing decisions.
-As a bonus, sales outcome is the only KPI that can inform your future budget allocations when translated to Return on Investment.
+As a bonus, sales outcome is the only KPI to inform your future budget allocations as it is translated to Return on Investment.
+And you know which KPI your CFO loves...

 If you think this is common sense, well done to you.
-But it is not widely accepted in the marketing world.
-We often replace real Sales, with simpler upper funnel metrics like Purchase Intent or Purchase Propensity, or in the digital marketing world by Click-to-Basket or even Click-through.
+However, it is not widely accepted in the business and marketing world.
+We often replace actual Sales with simpler upper funnel metrics like Purchase Intent or Purchase Propensity, or in the digital marketing world by Click-to-Basket or even Click-through.
 Unless the transaction occurs, unless the currency is exchanged for the product, you can’t say that a sale occurred.
-Yes, those metrics can be proxies for sales, but before you demonstrate a strong correlation and causation, I advise avoiding them.
+Yes, those metrics could be proxies for sales, but before you demonstrate a strong correlation and causation, I advise avoiding them.

 Why is the alternative to sales impact measurement so prevalent?